anasty17/mirror-leech-telegram-bot/README.md

   *NOTE**: You can't use bot with private message.
 Use it with superGroup.
 - `DATABASE_URL`: Your Mongo Database URL (Connection string).
 Follow this [Generate Database](https://github.com/anasty17/mirror-leech-telegram-bot/tree/master#generate-database) to generate database.
-Data will be saved in Database: auth and sudo users, users settings including thumbnails for each user, rss data and incomplete tasks. **NOTE**: You can always edit all settings that saved in database from the official site -> (Browse collections). `Str`
+Data will be saved in Database: bot settings, users settings, rss data and incomplete tasks. **NOTE**: You can always edit all settings that saved in database from the official site -> (Browse collections). `Str`
-- `DOWNLOAD_DIR`: The path to the local folder where the downloads should be downloaded to. `Str`
+- `DOWNLOAD_DIR`: The path to the vps local folder where the downloads should be downloaded to. `Str`
-- `CMD_SUFFIX`: commands index number.
+- `CMD_SUFFIX`: Commands index number.
 This number will added at the end all commands. `Str`|`Int`
 - `AUTHORIZED_CHATS`: Fill user_id and chat_id of groups/users you want to authorize.
 Separate them by space. `Int`
 - `SUDO_USERS`: Fill user_id of users whom you want to give sudo permission.
 Separate them by space. `Int`
 - `DEFAULT_UPLOAD`: Whether `rc` to upload to `RCLONE_PATH` or `gd` to upload to `GDRIVE_ID`.
 Default is `gd`.
 Read